jufab/graphql-grpc-helidon/README.md

 ### Helidon DB Client

-For the database and my use case, I use an H2 in-memory Database and [Helidon DB-Client](https://helidon.io/docs/latest/#/se/dbclient/01_introduction).
+For the database and my use case, I used an H2 in-memory Database and [Helidon DB-Client](https://helidon.io/docs/latest/#/se/dbclient/01_introduction).

 Helidon DB Client is a reactive API for access database.
 You can access with JDBC Driver (H2, Oracle, MySQL...) or directly with MongoDB.